 If members’ clubs aren’t your thing, check out one of the many meetups across the Frankfurt metropolitan area.
-The Expats in Frankfurt and Frankfurt International Friends groups cater to an array of interests.
+Meetup has a number of groups that cater to an array of interests.
 Francophones in Wiesbaden and nearby Mainz might want to reach out to the Groupe Francais de Mainz Wiesbaden meetup.

 Online outreach in Frankfurt